Why Add ModelsLab to Vercel AI SDK?

 MODELSLAB_API_KEY=your_api_key_here

 Get your key from the ModelsLab dashboard.
-Free tier includes 100 test images.
+Plans start at $21/month.

 Switching Providers Without Changing Code